mgdotdev/libRL/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

-This Library is o include all of the programs, functions, and methods developed at the University of Missouri-Kansas City under NSF grant DMR-1609061.
+This Library is to include all of the programs, functions, and methods developed at the University of Missouri-Kansas City under NSF grant DMR-1609061.

 Michael Green is a PhD candidate under the supervision of Dr. Xiaobo Chen at the University of Missouri–Kansas City,